Thorium: On Earth

-Monazite (chiefly phosphates of various rare-earth elements) is the most important commercial source of thorium because it occurs in large deposits worldwide, principally in India, South Africa, Brazil, Australia, and Malaysia.
+Monazite (chiefly phosphates of various rare-earth elements) is the most important commercial source of thorium because it occurs in large deposits worldwide, principally in India, South Africa, Brazil, Australia, and Malaysia and is mined for its rare earth content.
 It contains around 2.5% thorium on average, although some deposits may contain up to 20%.
 Monazite is a chemically unreactive mineral that is found as yellow or brown sand; its low reactivity makes it difficult to extract thorium from it.
 Allanite (chiefly silicates-hydroxides of various metals) can have 0.1–2% thorium and zircon (chiefly zirconium silicate, ZrSiO4) up to 0.4% thorium.

 Thorium dioxide occurs as the rare mineral thorianite.
 Due to its being isotypic with uranium dioxide, these two common actinide dioxides can form solid-state solutions and the name of the mineral changes according to the ThO2 content.
 Thorite (chiefly thorium silicate, ThSiO4), also has a high thorium content and is the mineral in which thorium was first discovered.
 In thorium silicate minerals, the Th(4+) and SiO4(4-) ions are often replaced with M(3+) (where M = Sc, Y, or Ln) and phosphate (PO4(3-)) ions respectively.
 Because of the great insolubility of thorium dioxide, thorium does not usually spread quickly through the environment when released.
 The Th(4+) ion is soluble, especially in acidic soils, and in such conditions the thorium concentration can be higher.